George S. EvansUnion Democratic

 Born: August 8, 1826 in Tecumsah, Michigan Territory

-Military Service: Texas Rangers (Mexican-American War), ARMY (Civil War)
+Military Service: Texas Rangers (Mexican-American War), ARMY (Civil War), US Volunteers (Civil War)

 Died: September 17, 1883 in San Francisco, CA